Filters in unified events

 Enter the filter criteria:

-• Click the dots in a cell for an event in the table and choose an option to include or exclude that value from your filter criteria.
+• To pick the filter criteria from the table, click the dots in a cell and choose an option to include or exclude that value from your filter criteria.

 Tip